Near Eastern Languages & Civilizations (NELC)

 certain research issues, it is the responsibility of the Supervisor

 to mediate the conflict and give direction to the Candidate.
 If conflict

 persists, the Graduate Group faculty will be responsible for the resolution

 of the conflict.
 The Candidate is responsible for maintaining close

 contact with his or her Supervisor throughout the research and writing

 process.
-At the very least, the candidate should submit an annual
+In addition, the candidate is required to submit an annual

-report to the Supervisor detailing his or her progress.
-The Supervisor
+Dissertation Progress Report to the Grafuate School detailing his or her progress.
+The

-will share the report with the Committee and the Graduate Group Chair.
+report will be shared with the Committee and the Graduate Group Chair.